Heathfield School Special Educational Needs Information

 How is the decision made about what type and how much support my child will receive?

-The class teacher or Assistant Headteacher for the phase will discuss your child’s needs with the Assistant Leader Inclusion and what support they feel your child needs.
-The Assistant Leader for Inclusion will observe your child in class and in the playground and may conduct some individual assessments.
-The Assistant Leader for Inclusion will discuss your child’s needs and the support they require with the Deputy Headteacher for PACT Inclusion and a plan to best support your child will be put in place.
+The class teacher or Assistant Headteacher for the phase will discuss your child’s needs with the Lead Practitioner for SEND & Inclusion and what support they feel your child needs.
+The Lead Practitioner for SEND and Inclusion will observe your child in class and in the playground and may conduct some individual assessments.
+The Lead Practitioner for SEND and Inclusion will discuss your child’s needs and the support they require with the Deputy Headteacher for PACT Inclusion and a plan to best support your child will be put in place.

 Different children will require different levels of support in order to close the gaps in their learning.
 The support provided for your child may need to change from time to time.
 When there are any changes needed in the support, they will be discussed with you.
 You will be notified if your child is receiving one to one or small group support outside of the classroom.
 Any support will be reviewed regularly and therefore may change during the academic year or in future year groups.